qcode-software/qcode-tcl/doc/supported-data-types.md

-Supported Data Types
+Qcode-tcl Data Types
 ========
 part of [Qcode Documentation](index.md)

 -----

 Qcode-tcl extends the standard postgresql data types with several custom data types.
+You can also [create your own data types](data-type-define.md).

-Definitions for the custom data types are as follows:
+Definitions for the Qcode-tcl data types initialised in db_init are as follows:

 |	Name	       | Description	|
 |	------------ | ------------ |